burghr/Hop/README.md

 Hop uses a custom borderless `NSPanel` instead of `NSMenu` for the dropdown.
 `NSMenu`'s tracking loop captures all keyboard events once items become visible, which makes Tab and arrow keys impossible to intercept from an embedded text field.
-A panel sidesteps the problem entirely — it's a normal window with normal event flow.
+A panel sidesteps the problem entirely.
+It's a normal window with normal event flow.